petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems/using-objects-with-sugar-crm.md

 ## Preparing SugarCRM

 In SugarCRM , you must generate an [OAuth key](https://support.sugarcrm.com/documentation/sugar_versions/14.0/sell/administration_guide/system/#OAuth_Keys) to configure API integration with Liferay.
-After that you can connect Liferay objects to system or custom objects in SugarCRM.
+After that you can connect Liferay to Sugar CRM.

+### Gathering Information to Connect SugarCRM with Liferay

 Gather the information Liferay needs to retrieve an access token and connect to your SugarCRM instance using an OAuth password grant: